Full List

 Approved

-- Betaseron / Extavia (subcutaneous interferon beta 1b) (Bayer / Novartis)
+3. Betaseron (Extavia) (subcutaneous interferon beta 1b) (Bayer / Novartis)

-- Rebif (new formulation: fetal bovine serum-free/human serum albumin-free) (subcutaneous interferon beta 1a) (Merck Serono)
+7. Rebif (subcutaneous interferon beta 1a) (Merck Serono)

 Treatments used “off label”